 Characteristics of Beta Radiation

-- Beta particles are energetic electrons, they are relatively light and carry a single negative charge.
+- Beta particles are energetic electrons.
+They are relatively light and carry a single negative charge.

 - Their path is not so straightforward.
 The beta particles follow a very zig-zag path through absorbing material.
-This resulting path of particle is longer than the linear penetration (range) into the material.
+This resulting path of the particle is longer than the linear penetration (range) into the material.

 - Since they have very low mass, beta particles reach mostly relativistic energies.

-- When the beta particle moves faster than the speed of light (phase velocity) in the material it generates a shock wave of electromagnetic radiation known as the Cherenkov radiation.
+- When the beta particle moves faster than the speed of light (phase velocity) in the material, it generates a shock wave of electromagnetic radiation known as the Cherenkov radiation.

-- Due to the presence of the bremsstrahlung low atomic number (Z) materials are appropriate as beta particle shields.
+- Due to the presence of the bremsstrahlung, low atomic number (Z) materials are appropriate as beta particle shields.

 See also: Beta Decay